 You are encouraged to discuss problems with each other in general terms, but you must write your own homework solutions and project reports.
-Homework and project reports must be submitted in hard copy.
-Late submissions will be accepted only under exceptional, documented circumstances.
+Homework and project reports must be submitted in a stapled hard copy in the beginning of class.
+Late submissions will not be accepted.